HOW CAN YOU ENSURE YOU HAVE OUTSOURCED YOUR PENETRATION TESTING REQUIREMENTS TO THE RIGHT PROVIDER?

 Why is a CREST-accreditation important for a pen testing provider?

-Becoming a CREST member requires a stringent assessment process.
+CREST member companies require a stringent assessment process.
 Choosing Sapphire as your CREST penetration test team assures you that our information security methodologies can provide a strong assessment and, therefore, implementation of your security systems.

 Why choose Sapphire for your penetration testing?